RECursion-NITD/RECursionNITD-website/README.md

 5. run python manage.py migrate
 6. run python manage.py runserver

-following above are complete step for using this repo.
+following above are complete step for using this repo..